A Place for Mom

 Safety concerns may be signs it’s time for memory care

-Bringing up safety concerns is an important way to make family members aware of dementia behaviors, Branshaw says.
+Bringing up safety concerns is an important way to make family members aware of behaviors that could necessitate memory care, Branshaw says.
 He may ask relatives or caregivers these questions:

 • Is your elderly loved one leaving burners or appliances on after cooking?